This post may contain affiliate links. Please read our disclosure policy.

 You can use either fat free plain yogurt or fat free plain Greek yogurt.
 You can also substitute cottage cheese for the yogurt if you prefer.

 The directions suggest making your fluff in the blender.
-If you prefer you could use a wire whisk and bowl or electric mixer instead.
+If you prefer you could use a wire whisk and bowl or electric mixer (affiliate link) instead.

 Nutrition